 Solar Plexus Chakra (Manipura): Located in your upper abdomen, this is your personal power center.
 A classic sign of an imbalanced solar plexus is a nagging lack of confidence or feeling like you have no control over your life.

 This process of understanding your energy centers is a profound form of self-discovery.
-It’s not unlike the frameworks for self-understanding you might find in Dan Millman's book, “The Life You Were Born to Live,“ which helps you map out your innate strengths and life challenges, or the Life Purpose App.
+It’s not unlike frameworks for self-understanding you might find in Dan Millman’s The Life You Were Born to Live, or tools like the Life Purpose App.

-By learning to recognize what's happening in these energy centers, you're gaining an incredible tool for self-awareness.
-You can start connecting physical sensations—like that lump in your throat before a difficult conversation—to a specific chakra (in this case, the throat chakra).
+By learning to recognize what’s happening in these energy centers, you’re gaining an incredible tool for self-awareness.
+You can start connecting physical sensations—like that lump in your throat before a difficult conversation—to a specific chakra, in this case the Throat Chakra.

 Creating Your Personal Meditation Space